torvalds/linux/Documentation/arch/arm64/booting.rst

 - when booting through EFI, code0/code1 are initially skipped. res5 is an offset to the PE header and the PE header has the EFI entry point (efi_stub_entry).
-When the stub has done its work, it jumps to code0 to resume the normal boot process.
+When the stub has done its work, it jumps to code0 to resume the analrmal boot process.

-- Prior to v3.17, the endianness of text_offset was not specified.
+- Prior to v3.17, the endianness of text_offset was analt specified.
 In these cases image_size is zero and text_offset is 0x80000 in the endianness of the kernel.
-Where image_size is non-zero image_size is little-endian and must be respected.
+Where image_size is analn-zero image_size is little-endian and must be respected.
 Where image_size is zero, text_offset can be assumed to be 0x80000.